 (c) Any license.

 (d) Any certificate.

 (e) Authority to engage in interstate banking and branching in this state.

 The department of public safety shall report the criminal record, if any, of such applicant, licensee or organizer, director or officer of such corporate applicant or licensee within ninety days after receipt of the deputy director's request.

 5. Employ appraisers to appraise any property that is owned or held as security by any financial institution or enterprise.
 The reasonable expenses and compensation of such appraisers shall be paid by the financial institution or enterprise.

 6. Hold membership in, pay dues to and attend the convention of the national and regional organizations of state officials occupying like offices or performing similar functions.

 7. Cooperate with other regulatory agencies and professional associations to promote the efficient, safe and sound operation and regulation of interstate banking and branching activities, including the formulation of interstate examination policies and procedures and the drafting of model rules and agreements.

 8. Participate in the nationwide mortgage licensing system and registry established by the secure and fair enforcement for mortgage licensing act of 2008 (P.L.
 110-289; 122 Stat.
 2810; 12 United States Code sections 5101 through 5116) or its successor.
-The superintendent may allow the system to collect licensing fees on behalf of the superintendent, to collect a processing fee for the services of the system directly from each applicant for a license or licensee and to process and maintain records on behalf of the superintendent, including information collected pursuant to this section and section 6-123.01.
+The deputy director may allow the system to collect licensing fees on behalf of the deputy director, to collect a processing fee for the services of the system directly from each applicant for a license or licensee and to process and maintain records on behalf of the deputy director, including information collected pursuant to this section and section 6-123.01.
 This paragraph does not affect the records disclosure requirements and limitations prescribed in section 6-129.01.